The original zombie before it was cool

 Live Action TV

-- The zombie of the eponymous Kolchak: The Night Stalker episode.
+- The zombie of the Kolchak: The Night Stalker episode.
 It takes orders from its voodoo priestess mother, kills mainly by snapping the spine, moves rather fast, and is finally put down by having rock salt poured into its mouth when dormant followed by sewing the mouth shut.

 - Smallville (infected with a Kryptonian virus).